 The Board requires that an applicant complete 30 semester hours or quarter hour equivalents of upper-level accounting courses.
-Fifteen (15) semester hours must be in face-to-face courses.
 The courses may be completed in one of the following ways.

-- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education, and after obtaining the degree, complete at least 30 semester hours of accounting courses from four–year degree–granting institutions or accredited community colleges, provided that all such institutions are recognized by the Board and that the accounting programs offered at the community colleges have been reviewed and accepted by the Board.
+- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education, and after obtaining the degree, complete the requisite 30 semester hours of upper division accounting courses from four–year degree–granting institutions or accredited community colleges, provided that all such institutions are recognized by the Board and that the accounting programs offered at the community colleges have been reviewed and accepted by the Board.

 The Board will accept at least 30 passing semester credit hours of accounting courses without repeat from the courses listed below.
-The courses must meet the board's standards by containing sufficient business knowledge and application to be useful to candidates taking the CPA Examination.
+The courses must meet the Board's standards by containing sufficient business knowledge and application to be useful to candidates taking the CPA Examination.
 A Board-recognized educational institution must have accepted the courses for purposes of awarding a baccalaureate degree or its equivalent, and they must be shown on an official transcript.
-At least 15 of these hours must result from physical attendance at classes meeting regularly on the campus of the transcript-issuing institution.
-The subject matter content should be derived from the Uniform CPA Examination Content Specification Outline and cover some or all of the following courses.
+The subject matter content should be derived from the Uniform CPA Examination Blueprints and cover some or all of the following courses.

 Accounting courses that are recognized by the Board.

 (1) financial accounting and reporting for business organizations that may include:

 (A) intermediate accounting (not to exceed 9 semester hours)